-Editor's Note: The companies on the Top 100 Clubs list are ranked by 2017 gross revenue, not by any other standard.
+Editors’ Note: The companies on the Top 100 Clubs list are ranked by 2018 gross revenue, not by any other standard.
 Club Industry allows franchisors to report revenue from corporate-owned facilities and franchisee fees but not revenue from individual franchisees, as each franchisee can report its revenue separately to be considered for the list.

 To view a photo gallery of the list, click here.
 To download a PDF of the list, scroll to the bottom of the article and click on the download button.

-Following are some of the highlights from the results of this year’s list.
+Following are some of the highlights of the Top 12 companies on this year’s list.

 No. 1: LA Fitness

 LA Fitness, Irvine, California, claimed the top spot on the Top 100 Clubs list for the sixth consecutive year.
 Reliable industry sources reported that the company's 2018 revenue was $2.09 billion.
 No true comparison can occur between the company’s financial performance in 2017 and 2018 because the $2.1 billion in revenue noted for the company in 2017 (also secured through industry sources rather than the company itself) was for the last 12 months ending on Sept.
 30, 2017, while the 2018 revenue is for the last 12 months ending on Dec.
 31, 2018.

 During 2018, press-shy LA Fitness shared news about a few projects.
 In November 2018, LA Fitness announced a $13.6 million renovation project to revamp 26 of its 43 Arizona clubs.
 In 2018, the company also further developed its emerging club-within-a-club concept, HIIT by LAF.
 Its website notes that it has more than 600 clubs.

 Life Time, Chanhassen, Minnesota, held its No. 2 spot for the third straight year, with 2018 revenue growth of 12.9 percent to $1.75 billion.